WallStreetMojo

 Practical Example – Nestle’s Investment in Associates

 Nestle is a Swiss multinational company headquartered in Switzerland.
-Nestle is the largest food company globally, with revenue of around CHF 91.43 billion in 2018.
+Nestle, the largest food company, globally had around CHF 91.43 billion in revenue in 2018.
 Below is the income statement of Nestle as per the 2018 annual report.

 Investment in Associates example 1